SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

     -> print(unitRectangle.height, unitRectangle.width)
     <- 1 1

-..
-XXX The code above segfaults, but should be valid.
-   <rdar://problem/53213858> Segfault from @propertyWrapper and init(wrappedValue:)

 When you write ``= 1`` on a property with a wrapper, that's translated into a call to the ``init(wrappedValue:)`` initializer, passing ``1`` as the ``wrappedValue`` argument.